wdi-sg/gitbook-2018/06-ruby-rails/rails-M-M/readme.md

 3. `:id` refers to the value of the checkbox
 4. `:name` refers to the label of the checkbox

 That's it!
-As far as assigning the rangers in the controller, we can modify the `Park` model to accept the `ranger_ids` array like so:
+As far as assigning the rangers in the controller, we can modify the `Park` controller to accept the `ranger_ids` array like so:

 ```ruby
 def park_params